United States embargo against Cuba: Cuban thaw

 In April 2009, President Barack Obama first attempted to warm relations by easing the U.S. travel ban, allowing Cuban-Americans to travel freely to Cuba.
 Ana Cecilia became the first officially approved ship to sail in July 2012 from Miami to Cuba.
 Two years later, in 2014, the Obama administration announced its intention to formally re-establish relations with Cuba and later completed a prisoner exchange.
 President Obama and First Secretary of the Communist Party of Cuba Raúl Castro met on April 11, 2015, the first meeting in over 50 years.
-On May 29, 2015, the U.S. removed Cuba from its designated list of state sponsors of terrorism on May 29, 2015, later re-adding it on January 12, 2021.
-U.S. banks then were temporarily allowed to open accredited accounts in Cuban banks.
+On May 29, 2015, the U.S. removed Cuba from its designated list of state sponsors of terrorism.
+It was later re-added under the first Trump administration six years later.
+American banks then were temporarily allowed to open accredited accounts in Cuban banks.

-Relations officially established on July 20, 2015, with increased travel licenses, amended civil aviation and commercial passenger aircraft regulations, and normalized import-export license requirements announced in September.
-In February 2016, the U.S. agreed to allow two American men to build a $5-10 million tractor factory.
+Relations were officially established on July 20, 2015, with increased travel licenses, amended civil aviation and commercial passenger aircraft regulations, and normalized import-export license requirements announced in September.
+In February 2016, the U.S. agreed to allow two American men to build a $5–10 million tractor factory in Cuba.
 The deal was later disallowed by Cuban authorities because one of the investors was a Cuban permanent resident and Cuba does not allow large investments by Cubans who live on the island.
-In his final eight days in office, Obama formally discontinued the wet feet, dry feet policy, halting all illegal immigration from Cuba in an effort to promote legal alternatives.
+In his final eight days in office, Obama formally discontinued the wet feet, dry feet policy, announcing that all illegal immigrants from Cuba would be subject to removal, in an effort to promote legal alternatives.

 Renewed embargo

 On November 8, 2017, it was announced that President Trump's administration had enacted new rules which would re-enforce the business and travel restrictions which were loosened by the Obama administration and would go into effect on November 9.
 In 2019, ExxonMobil, the largest American energy producer, sued the Cuban government for their theft of U.S. oil assets in the 1960s.
 In September 2019, the U.S. tightened restrictions on Cuba by limiting U.S. remittances to Cuba and further closing the country's access to the U.S. financial system.
-Immediately following Cuba's designation as a state sponsor of terrorism in January 2021, the State Department launched new political sanctions against Cuba's support of Venezuela and their president, Nicolás Maduro.
-That month the U.S. Treasury additionally sanctioned the Cuban Ministry of Interior for human rights abuse in Cuba.
+Immediately following Cuba's re-designation as a state sponsor of terrorism in January 2021, the State Department launched new political sanctions against Cuba's support of Venezuela and their president, Nicolás Maduro.
+That month the U.S. Treasury additionally sanctioned the Cuban Ministry of Interior for human rights abuses in Cuba.